Hot-melt Extrusion Formulation Screening

 Solubility of Active Pharmaceutical Ingredients

 According to IUPAC, solubility is the analytical composition of a saturated solution expressed as a proportion of a designated solute in a designated solvent.
-Solubility is one of the important parameters to achieve the desired concentration of drug in systemic circulation for an anticipated pharmacological response.
+Solubility is an important parameter to achieve the desired concentration of drug in systemic circulation for an anticipated pharmacological response.

 The Biopharmaceutics Classification System (BCS) is a guide for predicting the intestinal drug absorption provided by the U.S. Food and Drug Administration.
 This system restricts the prediction using the parameters solubility and intestinal permeability.